Second Fiddle (1957 film)

 Second Fiddle is a 1957 British comedy film directed by Maurice Elvey and starring Adrienne Corri, Thorley Walters, Lisa Gastoni and Richard Wattis.
-The film was produced by Robert Dunbar for Act Films Ltd. It was the final film of prolific director Maurice Elvey.
+It was written by Robert Dunbar and Allan MacKinnon based on a story by Mary Cathcart Borer and Arnold Ridley, and produced by Dunbar for Act Films Ltd. It was Elvey's final film.

 The title comes from the phrase "to play second fiddle" in allusion to an orchestra, meaning to be ignored in relation to some other more important party whilst putting in as much effort.

-Second Fiddle was missing from the BFI National Archive, and was listed as one of the British Film Institute's "75 Most Wanted" lost films.
-BFI's update on the list reveals that the film is now found and commercially available on DVD from mid-2015.

 Plot

 Deborah and Charles are an engaged couple, and both are young executives at the successful Pontifex Advertising Agency in London.
 Deborah writes very successful jingles for television commercials, whilst Charles creates advertisements for print publications.
-However, the Pontifex board of directors will only allow the employment of single women on their staff, so Deborah worries about her future with the company if they get married, although Charles believes a successful man should be able to support a stay-at-home housewife.
+However, the Pontifex board of directors will onlay allow the employment of single women on their staff, so Deborah worries about her future with the company if they get married, although Charles believes a successful man should be able to support a stay-at-home housewife.

 Just before they get married, Deborah is asked to compose a series of jingles in a very short time and then take them to the company's New York office to run an advertising campaign there.
 This results in her spending most of her time at the office and seeing very little of Charles.
 Meanwhile, a promotion which Charles was hoping for goes to someone else.
 After their wedding, Deborah has to immediately fly to New York, and while she is away Charles is flattered by the attentions of his attractive secretary Pauline and spends time with her outside work.
 At the same time, he is annoyed that Deborah seems to be writing to everyone else in the office but he has had only two postcards, despite her promise to write letters.

 Eventually, a campaign by the staff to change the company's policy on the employment of married women leads to a long debate by the board of directors which is dominated by the owner of the company, Lord Pontifex.
 Eventually, alarmed at the prospect of losing Deborah, he agrees to the change, and the staff have a party to celebrate.

 On returning from their delayed honeymoon, Charles and Deborah arrive at their apartment and find an important letter that she had sent from New York but which Charles hadn't collected, and they also find many gifts from their clients, with more than one of many of them.
 Deborah announces that she is pregnant.